Donaim/proviral-pres1/slides.md

 We have some plans for the future of the pipeline.

-- BBLabTools will be released soon, with the landscape plots support.
+- As I mentioned, BBLabTools will be released soon, with the landscape plots support.

 - Today I presented the pipeline as if it was already using HIVIntact.
 But that is only coming with the next release of the pipeline.